From-Later/wwwfromlater/compersia.md

 Ethical non-monogamy and polyamory is seemingly on the rise as a growing movement to create vocabulary, popular media, and visual tools that represent these relationships gain visibility in our everyday life.

-**Humans have been bad at monogamy** according to evidence uncovered by historians and evolutionary biologists.
+**Humans are bad at monogamy**, according to evidence uncovered by historians and evolutionary biologists.
 As a species that was once fiercely egalitarian and non-monogamous, humans invented monogamy and marriage for love as a self-imposed system of social construction that only began in the 1700s to enforce gender roles and social order. [∎](https://www.vox.com/2018/5/23/17345762/monogamy-explained-netflix-marriage-sex-love-dating){:target="_bank"}

-**Canadians think polyamory relationships are on the rise** according to a study conducted by the Canadian Research Institute for Law and the Family in 2016.
+**Canadians think polyamory relationships are on the rise**, according to a 2016 study conducted by the Canadian Research Institute for Law and the Family.
 Over 68% of respondents said that they are currently involved in a polyamorous relationship, and over 80% believed that the number of people who identify as polyamorous, and the number of people who are openly involved in polyamorous relationships are increasing. [∎](https://vanierinstitute.ca/polyamory-in-canada-research-on-an-emerging-family-structure/){:target="_bank"}

 **New lexicon around relationships**, including coined terms like “monogamish”, “situationship”, and “satellite lovers”, is providing the vocabulary to destigmatize and normalize more transient, open, and egalitarian models of relationships.
 Even in polyamorous relationships, ingrained social notions around fidelity in marriages or closed relationship structures are challenged with new terms like “fidelitinormativity”. [∎](https://www.nytimes.com/2011/07/03/magazine/infidelity-will-keep-us-together.html){:target="_bank"}[∎](https://www.facebook.com/multiamory/posts/multiwordery!-%22fidelitinormativity%22-(n-)-the/858646047670424/){:target="_bank"}